OSOceanAcoustics/echopop/docs/theory/semivariogram_eq.md

 The spline semivariogram model is used for smooth interpolation and is related to thin-plate splines in spatial statistics.
 It increases with distance and is especially useful for modeling spatial processes where a smooth, flexible fit is desired.
 This model is commonly applied in geostatistical interpolation and spatial smoothing.[^wahba]

-### Stable Exponential
+### Stable/Exclass

 $$
 \gamma(h) = 1 - \exp\left( -\left( \frac{h}{a} \right)^{\alpha} \right)
 \label{eq:stable}
 $$

-The stable exponential class model generalizes the exponential and Gaussian models by introducing the decay power parameter $\alpha$.
+The stable/exclass (exponential class) model generalizes the exponential and Gaussian models by introducing the decay power parameter $\alpha$.
 When $\alpha=1$, it is the exponential model; when $\alpha=2$, it is the Gaussian model.
 The model is useful for spatial processes with intermediate smoothness or when empirical data do not fit standard models well.[^cressie]<br>
 *Parameter limits:* $\alpha \leq 2$

 ---